Review of The Bridge

 had somewhere to get to and sailed calmly on.

-The constant question is why?
+So much for the ‘what?’
+The real question is why?

 To its credit, The Bridge does not try to force a dishonest answer, or end on some upbeat Hallmark note.
 The interviewees generally cannot offer anything more compelling than bromides or saying the jumpers were in pain, stewing in their muteness and the palpable inadequacy of their explanations.
 And the histories make clear that there is nothing that unites their life-stories, beyond the common ending on a bridge which is unusually easy to walk to and jump off, with a short railing.
 There’s nothing to it, but a leisurely stroll to the bridge, and then a hop, skip, and jump.